Limon Carnival Costa Rica 2023

 When is the Limon Carnival

-Narrowly, the holiday is on the 12 October 2021, however, there are different events that build up to it and others that continue after and are also part of the Carnival proper.
+The national holiday is on the 12 October, Costa Rica’s ‘Dia de las Culturas’ or Culture Day.
+However, there are different events that build up to it and others that continue after and are also part of the Carnival proper.
+There is also the UNIA Limon Parade on 31 August.

 Costa Rica Accommodation